- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging

 We know smoking is dangerous for our health, but when we think about the health ramifications, lung cancer is usually the main disease that comes to mind.
 However, research suggests that older adults who smoke are also at a greater risk for dementia and cognitive decline.
 Smoking heavily in midlife also seems to be related to greater risk of developing Alzheimer’s and vascular dementia.

 The research on alcohol is a little less clear.
-Some evidence suggests that moderate consumption of alcohol may have a beneficial or protective influence on our brains, whereas heavy alcohol consumption tends to be detrimental.
+Some evidence suggests that moderate consumption of alcohol may have a beneficial or protective influence on our brains, whereas heavy alcohol consumption or alcoholism tends to be detrimental.
 The type of alcohol also seems to be important, with most research pointing to the health benefits of regular and moderate consumption of red wine.

 Protect your head